-If you move Elements story to a given status it will push the story on JIRA side to the mapped status and vice-versa.
+If you move an Elements story to a given status it will push the story on the JIRA side to the mapped status and vice-versa.

 Scroll down to set up fields mapping with JIRA.

 The summary, release & description fields are automatically mapped and fixed.
-If you want to, you can map acceptance criteria field or any custom field that you have.
-You can choose whether the updates should be flowing from Elements to JIRA or should the connection work both ways for these fields.
+If you want to, you can map the acceptance criteria field or any custom field that you have.
+You can choose whether the updates should be flowing from Elements to JIRA or if you'd like the connection to work both ways for these fields.

 Registering a webhook